ZKing20/Apple-Sales/README.md

 ### Recommendations
 Based on the data, I propose the following strategies:
-1. **Bundle Subscriptions:** Since hardware is the revenue driver, but Supscription Services are the volume driver, create aggressive bundles (e.g., "3 Months Free Apple Music with iPad Mini") to increase Lifetime Value of hardware buyers.
+1. **Bundle Subscriptions:** Since hardware is the revenue driver, but Subscription Services show growth potential, create aggressive bundles (e.g., "3 Months Free Apple One with iPad Mini") to increase Lifetime Value of hardware buyers.
 2.  **Stabilize Q1 Revenue:** To combat the predicted "February Dip", launch targeted marketing campaigns or "Valentine's Day" accessory specials in mid-January
 3.  **Invest in Middle East Expansion:** With North Africa and Asia near saturation, and high disposable income in the Middle East, this regions represents the most logical target for physical store expansion.